reddragon/blog.gaurav.ai/source/_posts/2016-01-16-lambda-a-lisp-interpreter-written-in-go-for-an-ios-app.markdown

 What it does is, it compiles your Go package into a static library, and generates Objective-C bindings for it, and wraps them together in a nice iOS friendly `.framework` package.

-There are a few restrictions regarding not being able to return complex types such as structs within structs, but apart from that it was fairly easy to use in my bare-bones app. <a href="https://github.com/reddragon/lambda-iOS" target="_blank">Here is the code</a> for the app, and here is a quick demo.
+There are a few restrictions regarding not being able to return complex types such as structs within structs, but apart from that it was fairly easy to use in my bare-bones app. <a href="https://github.com/reddragon/lambda-iOS" target="_blank">Here is the code</a> for the app, and we have already seen the demo earlier.

+_(Thanks to <a href="http://dhruvbird.blogspot.com" target="_blank">Dhruv Matani</a> for reviewing this blog-post.)_